Sligo is often overlooked as a tourist destination in Ireland. To show you just how beautiful it is I thought I post some of my photos.

 Of course I had to include a photo of Benbulben.
 This is Ireland’s answer to ‘Table Mountain’ and as I drive into Sligo town it comforts me to see the sight of this beautiful mountain.
-I’m sad to say I’ve never climbed it but hope to one day.
-I can recommend the Gortarowey Looped Walk though around the base of it.

 It was hard to keep this post to just ten photos but hopefully this might inspire you to visit some of these places or maybe encourage those of you who might not have thought of Sligo as a holiday destination to think again.